sourcegraph/code-intel-extensions/extensions/template/README.md

 ## Basic code intelligence

 This extension comes with built-in code intelligence provided by [search-based heuristics](https://docs.sourcegraph.com/user/code_intelligence/basic_code_intelligence).
-Because this extension uses text-based heuristics, its definition and reference results may not be precise:
+Because this extension uses text-based heuristics, its definition and reference results are not precise:

 -   "Go to definition" on a token goes to the definition found by [universal-ctags](https://github.com/universal-ctags/ctags), a cross-language parsing suite.
 -   "Find references" on a token finds all instances of token (with the same case) in the current repository and other repositories.